Fine-Tuning Phi-2 with LoRA and QLoRA

 Note

 The checkpoint path /content/train-dir/checkpoint-500 is a Google Colab path.
-On your machine, point it at wherever your output_dir checkpoint was saved (for example ./train-dir/checkpoint-500 on Windows).
+On our own machine, we point it at wherever the output_dir checkpoint was saved, for example ./train-dir/checkpoint-500 on Windows.

 PYTHON